CircuitVerse/CircuitVerse/.github/PULL_REQUEST_TEMPLATE.md

 <br> <br>

-**Describe the changes you have made in this PR:-**<br> A clear and concise description of what the bug is.
-Please describe all symptoms of the bug.
+**Describe the changes you have made in this PR:-**<br> Please describe all commits included in this PR and what they do.

 **Related Issue:-**<br>
 If there's a related issue, please reference the issue number below.<br>